tsevdos/tsevdos.com/_posts/lets-talk-about-whitepress-theme.md

   - wordpress
 ---

-The specific post was created in order to discuss any issues regarding the [**Whitepress theme**](/whitepress-theme/ "Whitepress theme page"), so feel free to leave your comments, thoughts and suggestions&#8230;
+The specific post was created in order to discuss any issues regarding the [**Whitepress theme**](/whitepress-theme/ "Whitepress theme page"), so feel free to leave your comments, thoughts and suggestions...